-Workforce Solutions' Adult Priority of Service policy identifies three groups of individuals targeted for priority when providing individualized career and / or training services in the WIOA Title I Adult program and they are: public assistance recipients, low-income individuals and individuals who are basic skills deficient.
+There are five (5) groups of individuals targeted for priority when providing individualized career services and training services in the WIOA Title I Adult program: public assistance recipients; other low-income individuals; individuals who are basic skills deficient; and individuals who are both underemployed and low-income and individuals with disabilities.

 In addition, the priority of service for veterans and eligible spouses applies across all qualified employment and training programs the board will ensure all WIOA required partners are collaborating through the Operator that currently meets on a monthly basis.
 The referral process as mentioned earlier is key to ensuring our customers receive all services they need.
-Adult priority is determined for the targeted groups during eligibility and enrollment.
-Local procedures for internal monitoring of the goal is to serve a minimum of 50.1% of adult participants from the priority target groups.